CoderDojoTC/python-minecraft/docs/index.rst

 * Our :doc:`glossary <glossary>` might define a term that is new to you.

+* If something seems different than the way it was before, consult the :doc:`release notes <release-notes>` for more detail.

 * If something is still unclear, we really would like to know.
 Please visit our `ticket tracker`_ to let us know about the problem.
 Use the :guilabel:`New Issue` button.